 4. Additional Requirement for Non U.S. Citizens: Non-U.S. citizens are eligible, but nominees who are not U.S. citizens must also state in writing their intention to return to their home country after conclusion of their formal studies in the United States.

-Nominations should be uploaded to Box no later than 5 p.m. on Tuesday, February 20, 2018.
+Nominations should be uploaded to Box by the Director of Graduate Studies or designee no later than 5 p.m. on Friday, March 1, 2019.

 Questions: please contact Maria Snyder in the Office of External Fellowships.